 Forex Trading In The UK

 Forex (FX) traders generate income by speculating on price fluctuations in the currency market.
-They sell one currency pair while simultaneously buying another, which is why they’re quoted in pairs.
+They sell one currency while simultaneously buying another, which is why they are quoted in pairs.

-To do this, traders register for an account with an online broker who connects them to the market, providing a platform to conduct analysis and execute trades.
-UK brokers also extend credit, known as leverage, so you can take larger position sizes – increasing potential returns.
+To trade forex in the United Kingdom, traders register for an account with an online brokerage who connects them to the market, providing a platform to conduct analysis and execute trades.

 Is Forex Trading Legal In The UK?